Chapter 1: The Two Strangers

 "Oh, how could I have doubted you?
 I'm so ashamed!"
 Marietta exclaimed.
 With that, she threw her arms around his shoulders and clutched him tightly.

-Once his wife finally released her great-uncle, the man of the household took a gentle step forward and shook both of the men's hands.
+Once his wife released her great-uncle, the lord of the manor took a step forward and shook both of the men's hands.
 "Welcome, Louis-Charles.
 Welcome, Regulus.
-But I do believe an apology is in order—"
+I believe an apology is in order—"

 "Five.
 But alas, the four oldest are no longer live with us.
 You see, they're all married," Oswald clarified.
 "But our youngest, Birdie, is still here.
 Would you like to meet her?"